cid-harvard/growth-lab-app-front-end/README.md

 The ExploreNextFooter component, found at `src/components/text/ExploreNextFooter`, creates a footer with social icon links, attributions, links to explore next, and the Growth Lab logo.
 It takes the following props -

+- **title**: string;

+   The title of the page for Google Analytics event tracking.
+This should match the page title found in the header.

 - **attributions**: string[];

    An array of strings for the attributions.
 Each string will appear on a new line at the top of the footer.